zaidbhat1234/StyleGAN2-ADA/README.md

 The code for the backbone architecture based on StyleGAN2 was taken from https://github.com/rosinality/stylegan2-pytorch

 ## Pre-trained Model

+The pre-trained weights file used for all experiments can be found here: [Google Drive](https://drive.google.com/file/d/1mG27qCxJd1hp7uGpCScNgaw8U-iO2nSg/view?usp=sharing)
-If you need the pre-trained SG2-ADA model used as a backbone in the experiments, please contact me.
+If you need any additional information, please feel free to contact me.

 ## Experimental Results